outcaste-io/outserv/README.md

     closer to edge just for your usage would always outperform far-away cloud API server where your queries have to compete for resources against all others.
-- Data is not one-size-fits-all.
+- Data is no one-size-fits-all.
 Enrich the blockchain data by adding more context, combining data from multiple sources to allow for better searches.
 - For medium to heavy workloads, Outserv would be way cheaper than paying for various Cloud API access.